csalmeida/protonmail-themes/README.md

 > **Required for theme creation only**

-Install NodeJS, after forking/cloning this repository install dependencies:
+Install [NodeJS](https://nodejs.org/en/), after forking/cloning this repository install dependencies:
 ```
 cd protonmail-themes
 npm install
 ```

 Themes can be created by duplicating and renaming the [example theme folder](templates/theme_example) and its `.scss` file to the theme name.
-Then edit that file by chaging the color variables.
+Then edit that file by changing the color variables.
 You can also extend the theme by editing the `_styles.css` partial or by creating a custom one.

 Two commands are available to compile themes:
 ```